ONLYOFFICE/services4integration/chamilo/README.md

 ```
 The script is finished
 ```
-Then you can go to the Liferay web interface at: `http://IP-SERVER/` and check the connector operation.
+Then you can go to the Chamilo web interface at: `http://IP-SERVER/` and check the connector operation.
+Access to the database: login:admin  password:jx7bqzRo